limine-bootloader/limine/PROTOCOL.md

 The kernel executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using write-back (WB) caching at the page tables level.

-All HHDM memory regions are mapped using write-back (WB) caching at the page tables level, except framebuffer regions which are mapped using write-combining (WC) caching at the page tables level.
+All HHDM and identity map memory regions are mapped using write-back (WB) caching at the page tables level, except framebuffer regions which are mapped using write-combining (WC) caching at the page tables level.